Tipping in Cuba

 Cuban pesos (CUP)

-Simply put, we recommended that US travelers bring US dollars (USD) for purchases and spending in Cuba.
+Simply put, we recommend that US travelers bring US dollars (USD) for purchases and spending money in Cuba.

-When paying in US dollars, you will often receive change in CUP.
-You can use this to tip your server, bartender, etc. Be sure to ask at every place you visit what their USD to CUP exchange rate is.
-1 USD is valued at varying amounts of CUP at private restaurants, bars, and cafes.
-For more information about what to tip, check out our blog about Tipping in Cuba!
+When paying in US dollars, you’ll often receive your change in CUP.
+You can use these pesos to tip your server, bartender, and others.
+Be sure to ask each place you visit what exchange rate they’re using for USD to CUP, as private businesses set their own rates.
+For more guidance on tipping, check out our Tipping in Cuba blog.

-If you are from another country, it is probably more feasible for you to bring euros (EUR), Great British pounds (GBP), or Canadian dollars (CAD).
-We do not advise travelers on which currency to bring.
-It’s best to look around and find out exchange rates and fees locally in order to decide which currency is best for you.
+If you’re coming from another country than the US, it might be easier for you to bring euros (EUR), British pounds (GBP), or Canadian dollars (CAD).
+We don’t advise travelers on which specific currency to bring.
+The best approach is to check exchange rates and fees locally to decide what works best for you.

-PRO TIP: When bringing US dollars, it’s best to bring smaller bills of 20s, 10s, and 5s for purchases (i.e. meals, drinks, tips).
-Avoid bringing too many bills above 50.
+PRO TIP: If you’re bringing US dollars, it’s best to bring smaller bills like $20s, $10s, and $5s for everyday purchases like meals, drinks, and tips.
+Avoid bringing too many bills larger than $50, as they are harder to make change.

 Exchange money in Cuba to get a cool Cuban beer on a hot Havana day